Monday Morning 5/19/2025:

 Cincinnati Masonic Center 317 East Fifth Street, Cincinnati, OH 45202

-Enjoy delicious French cuisine and Ballroom Dancing (with an instructor) in the beautiful historic Cincinnati Masonic Center building in downtown Cincinnati.
+Enjoy delicious French cuisine and Ballroom Dancing (with an instructor) in the beautiful, historic Cincinnati Masonic Center building in downtown Cincinnati.
 Lafayette’s visit to Cincinnati included Lafayette Masonic Lodge No.81, and a festive dinner and ball in his honor.
-We are fortunate to be able to celebrate the bi-centennial
+We are fortunate to be able to celebrate the bi-centennial anniversary by holding a dinner and ball in the Masonic Center Grand Ballroom and Auditorium!

 This will be a ticketed public event.

-May 20, 2025 @ 10:30 am – 12:30 pm, reception to follow
+May 20, 2025 @ 10:30 am – 12:30 pm

 Tribute to Lafayette and Fanny Wright, sponsored by Alliance Francaise de Cincinnati, OH